filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

+# Implementation of FWF at the Siemens platform

 ## Sequence naming convention
 The full name of a sequence contains several important bits of information about its version and compatability.
 The convention is as follows: